litvem/ASL_Tramslator/README.md

 3. Add the addresses for which you want to ignore this policy: http://34.140.181.224/live/
 4. Restart Chrome

-For that the following steps have been taken.
-Note that the required files and correct project structure is in "cloud-deployment" branch.
+For that the following steps have been taken. ***Note that the required files and correct project structure is in "cloud-deployment" branch.
+So please make sure you swtich to that branch.***

-### Docker image
 1. navigate to the project directory
 ```
 cd asl_translator_gui